nicedreams/rsyncsnap/README.md

   - Excessive amount or older days of snapshots will be deleted.
   - If no options are used then no snapshots will be deleted.
   - Deleting by days is based on folder timestamps and system time.
-  - Recommend not using --limit-days when not sure if remote system (SSH) time or modification times are accurate.
+  - Recommend not using --snap-days when not sure if remote system (SSH) time or modification times are accurate.
+Use --limit-amount instead.

 WARNINGS:
   - Changing permissions on destination directories after a snapshot backup was